Imo Incident: Chinese response

 The Chinese received word about the rebellion through Li Shuchang, the Chinese minister in Tokyo in Japan.
 On August 1, Zhang Shuosheng dispatched ships of Beiyang Fleet under the command of Ding Ruchang to Korea with Ma Jianzhong on board by request of Joseon's Queen.
 About 4,500 troops, under General Wu Changqing arrived in Korea.
 The Chinese troops effectively regained control and quelled the rebellion and were then stationed at various points throughout Seoul.
 In the aftermath of rebellion, the Daewongun was accused of fomenting the rebellion and its violence, and was arrested by Chinese troops.
 On September 25, three high-ranking Chinese naval officers paid a courtesy call on the Daewongun and as they were leaving they asked him to attend an important meeting at their residence in the city.
 The Daewongun was obliged by rules of etiquette to return the call and went to the Chinese encampment the next day, as requested.
 Initially, there were the usual exchanges of politenesses between the two parties but at a signal, Chinese troops burst into the room seized the Daewongun and put him into a palanquin.
 He was carried off to the warship Weiyuan and while still inside the palanquin, was taken to China.
 He was not released from the palanquin until the Weiyuan reached Tianjin.
-In Tianjian, he was interrogated by Li Hung-chang, who unsuccessfully tried to make him admit responsibility for the events surrounding the uprising.
+In Tianjian, he was interrogated by Li Hongzhang, who unsuccessfully tried to make him admit responsibility for the events surrounding the uprising.
 Li ordered the Daewongun put back in his palanquin and he was carried off to a town about sixty miles southwest of Beijing, where for three years he was confined to one room and kept under strict surveillance.